Speaker Diarization for Multi-Speaker Video with the OpusClip API

 Multi-speaker video is everywhere — podcasts, panels, interviews, meetings, customer calls.
 Knowing who's speaking when unlocks downstream use cases: per-speaker clips, attributed pull quotes, speaker-aware reframing, hosts-only highlight reels.
 Speaker diarization — the process of identifying who's talking when — is the foundation for all of those workflows.

-This guide is a developer-focused look at how diarization APIs work and how the OpusClip API will support both anonymous and named speaker workflows when it goes generally available.
+This guide is a developer-focused look at how diarization APIs work and how the OpusClip API supports both anonymous and named speaker workflows.

 Key takeaways